-Either scroll away or hit the links below to scroll straight to the bike of your choice:
+Scroll down or click the link to skip to the bike of your choice:

 The Big.Trail 600 from Merida is a trail-ready 29-inch-wheeled hardtail that’s impressively capable and nicely specced.
 It comes with a few neat touches and a ride that’ll please both new and experienced riders alike.

-"Having that much bike out front is, for the most part, what makes this bike such a solid all-rounder.
+Tester Liam Mercer writes: "Having that much bike out front is, for the most part, what makes this bike such a solid all-rounder.
 It makes the Big.Trail stable at speed and impressively confident when the trail drops away.
-That short seat tube only helps here, offering loads of room to shift weight towards the back of the bike.
+That short seat tube only helps here, offering loads of room to shift weight towards the back of the bike."

 2021 Ribble 725 HT hardtail-20.jpg, by Rachael Gurney